Scarlet Page studied photography at the University of Westminster in the early ’90’s.

 Since then Scarlet has gone on to work with some of the music world’s biggest acts.
 She worked closely with Robbie Williams on various projects including album art and the book ‘Somebody Someday’ and she toured the World with The Darkness.
 Her other credits include The Foo Fighters, The Red Hot Chili Peppers, The Rolling Stones, Stereophonics, The Black Crowes and Placebo with pictures appearing in The Times, The Independent, Mojo, Q, Uncut and Clash amongst others.
 She continues to be commissioned by all the major record labels to shoot artwork and press campaigns for high profile bands.

-Scarlet has had various exhibitions of her own and has contributed to collective shows including the Visions of Dylan show in 2007.
+Scarlet has had various exhibitions of her own and has contributed to collective shows including the Visions of Dylan show.
 She has also worked extensively for charities, including the ABC Trust, the PDSA, Teenage Cancer Trust and Warchild.
 For the latter, Scarlet photographed artists and celebrities and their children for a fund raising exhibition held at the Proud Gallery in Camden and later at the Royal Albert Hall.

 EMI Records, Virgin Records, Island Records, Mercury Records, Universal, IE Music, The Henley Literary Festival, Moxie Pictures productions, War Child, Riverman, Ebury Publishing, British Airways High Life, The Dorchester Hotel Group, MERC, PDSA, Teenage Cancer Trust, 3DD Group (Album Chart Show), MTV, Mojo, Q Magazine, Kerrang!, Classic Rock